binance/binance-spot-api-docs/faqs/stp_faq.md

 ## What is "prevented quantity?"

 STP events expire quantity from open orders.
-The STP modes `EXPIRE_TAKER`, `EXPIRE_MAKER`, and `EXPIRE_BOTH` expire all remaining quantity on the affected orders, resulting in the entire oprder being expired.
+The STP modes `EXPIRE_TAKER`, `EXPIRE_MAKER`, and `EXPIRE_BOTH` expire all remaining quantity on the affected orders, resulting in the entire open order being expired.

 Prevented quantity is the amount of quantity that is expired due to STP events for a particular order.
 User stream execution reports for orders involved in STP may have these fields: